MEETING IN MESCAL (PART 3)

 "Are you alright?" she asked.

-Her voice was as melodic as the lush romantic music coming from the old schoolhouse .
+Her voice was as melodic as the lush romantic music come from the old schoolhouse.
 Before she had a chance to drop her hand, his left came up and grasped hers gently.
 His right hand slipped around her waist, and he pulled her to him.

 "Let's dance," he said.